dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 it's nearly eliminated, it will almost certainly be overtaken by another belief system at some point.

+> i.e. if you're one of the three little piggies, you need to build a
+> brick house and one that can withstand anything that comes its way.

 Regardless of whether the belief system is religious or secular, people need them.
 People prefer belief systems that accompany social institutions which exhibit strong influences on their surroundings.